-As a result of the above, and despite macroeconomic headwinds, the Group has continued to grow dividends paid to shareholders to new record levels of \$382.7m in FY2023 and generate absolute total shareholder return of more than 21.7% in the past 12 months.
-This has resulted in excellent outcomes for shareholders, and is reflected in the Executive KMP VRP achievement outcomes for the year as set out below.
+As a result of the above, and despite macroeconomic headwinds, the Group has continued to pay strong dividends to shareholders of \$298.5 million in FY2024, with five-year absolute dividend growth of 89.7%, and has generated absolute total shareholder return of 47.4% in the past 12 months with a closing share price of \$61.21 at 30 June 2024.
+This has resulted in excellent outcomes for shareholders and is reflected in the Executive KMP VRP achievement outcomes for the year as set out below.

-Executive KMP FY2023 Incentive Achievement
+Executive KMP FY2024 Incentive Achievement

-Vesting outcomes in respect of FY2023 VRP incentives resulted in Executive KMP earning between 95% and 97% of rewards available for FY2023.
+Vesting outcomes in respect of FY2024 VRP incentives resulted in Executive KMP earning between 96% and 97% of rewards available for FY2024.

-The VRP scorecard for FY2023 provided that 75% of available rewards were linked to financial measures, primarily four-year compound annual EPS growth, in order to reflect the elevated demand experienced in FY2020 to FY2022 and to address the potential volatility of the trading environment in FY2023.
-100% of available rewards for financial performance were earned by each Executive KMP as a result of the exceptional four-year compound annual EPS growth achieved (21.9%).
+The VRP scorecard for FY2024 provided that 75% of available rewards were linked to financial measures, primarily five-year compound annual EPS growth, in order to reflect the elevated demand experienced in the past four years and to address the potential volatility of the trading environment in FY2024.
+100% of available rewards for financial performance were earned by each Executive KMP as a result of the exceptional five-year compound annual EPS growth achieved (13.0%).

-The remaining 25% of available rewards were dependent upon the achievement of various strategic measures deemed relevant for the individual executive, and between 80% and 90% of available rewards for this strategic component were earned by Executive KMP.
-Further detail is set out on pages 37 to 39.
+The remaining 25% of available rewards were dependent upon the achievement of various strategic measures deemed relevant for the individual executive, and between 84% and 88% of available rewards for this strategic component were earned by Executive KMP.
+Further detail is set out on pages 37 to 38.

-As with recent years, 25% of VRP rewards achieved in relation to FY2023 are paid in cash and the remaining 75% of the VRP rewards achieved in relation to FY2023 are delivered in deferred shares.
-One third of these shares will be released from dealing restrictions in each of August 2024, August 2025 and August 2026, such that the vast majority of VRP rewards will therefore be subject to share price performance and align Executive KMP with the experience of shareholders over the medium to longer term.
+As with recent years, 25% of VRP rewards achieved in relation to FY2024 are paid in cash and the remaining 75% of the VRP rewards achieved in relation to FY2024 are delivered in deferred shares.
+One third of these shares will be released from dealing restrictions in each of August 2025, August 2026 and August 2027, such that the vast majority of VRP rewards will therefore be subject to share price performance and align Executive KMP with the experience of shareholders over the medium to longer term.